tgarr/vortex/README.md

 - documents: stored in cascade as KV objects under /rag/doc object pool in PCSS.
 Document objects' keys are in the format of [doc_path] = /rag/doc/[doc_identifier]

 - embeddings to document path table.
 To fetch the document on a given embedding from its cluster_id and embedding_id.
 We keep a table for each cluster.
 The table matches the embeddings of that cluster to their corresponding pathnames.
 Using this table, the stored documents could be retrieved as context for the LLM.
-The tables are stored in Cascade in K/V format, with key as /rag/doc/emb_doc_map/cluster[cluster_id], value is in json with emb_id, document_pathname.
+The tables are stored in Cascade in K/V format, with key as /rag/doc/emb_doc_map/cluster[cluster_id]/[table_id], value is in json with emb_id, document_pathname.
+There could be more than one table object per cluster, depends on the size of the cluster.

 Step1 and step2 could be done by running ``` python setup.py ``` at client node, n4.